• Home |

 CPRN (Copper-Plated Round Nose)

-.22 LR Versus .22 Magnum
+.22 LR vs. .22 Magnum

-Rimfire Versus Centerfire
+Rimfire vs. Centerfire

-To read more about the difference between Rimfire vs Centerfire, check out this article: Rimfire vs Centerfire Ammunition.
+To read more about the difference between rimfire vs. centerfire, check out this article: Rimfire vs. Centerfire Ammunition.

-The Brilliant History of the .22 LR
+The History of the .22 LR

 The .22 cartridge got a little longer and more powerful in 1871.
-With a longer .613-inch case, it was brilliantly named the .22 Long (ammo manufacturers weren’t as creative as Hornady or Remington when it came to naming their creations back then).
+With a longer .613" case, it was brilliantly named the .22 Long (ammo manufacturers weren’t as creative as Hornady or Remington when it came to naming their creations back then).

 Back to the Best .22 LR for Self-Defense